Tag Configuration Object

 )

-# Exclude tags associated with 'DeviceA'no_deviceA = tags.list(
+# Exclude tags associated with 'DeviceA' using the unified client interfaceno_deviceA = client.tag.list(

 folder='Texas',